Cavity Free at Three

 According to Colorado Health Institute's Family Matters in Oral Health report, there are certain challenges when providing oral healthcare to rural and frontier areas of Colorado.
 Through CF3, CDPHE has taken the following steps to address those challenges:

-- Of Colorado's 64 counties, 57 are designated a Dental
+• Of Colorado's 64 counties, 50 are designated a Dental Health Professional Shortage Area by the U.S. Health Resources & Services Administration.

-- The largest audience to receive CF3 trainings since the trainings launched in 2008 were students, at 1,719.
+• The largest audience to receive CF3 trainings since the trainings launched in 2008 were health professional students.

-- Through a HRSA Workforce Grant, CDPHE Oral Health Unit contracts with four local public health agencies in rural communities to prioritize oral health.
+• Through a HRSA Workforce Grant, CDPHE Oral Health Unit contracts with four local public health agencies in rural communities to prioritize oral health.
 These agencies have each hired a dental hygienist who serves as a Regional Oral Health Specialist (ROHS).
-Work priorities include that the ROHS become certified CF3 Master Trainers and deliver trainings.
+ROHS are required to become certified CF3 Master Trainers and deliver CF3 trainings to medical clinics in their area.

 Replication